 - : To equate personal value with sexual objects

 Sexualization occurs at all ages and with all genders.
 According to the American Psychological Association, it can manifest through cultural, external, and internal channels where it is most notably thrust upon young women.
-While objectification is often displayed in media and at home, it is very commonly enforced in school settings.
+While objectification is often displayed in media and at home, it is also very commonly enforced in school settings.

 Across the nation, students are being told what to wear and how to wear it.
 Under the implication that girls’ bodies are too distracting, especially for male peers and staff, schools risk portraying their students as mere sex objects.
 Targeting short skirts, cleavage, undergarments, and even shoulders, female students are made to feel inferior as they are being disproportionately singled out.
 With this, dress codes become gender-specific and classic patriarchal ideals are placed upon what should be a progressive environment.

 As these rules are enforced, the psychological standing of a student is at risk.
 If suddenly punished for presence and thereby forced to either change or receive disciplinary action, one’s learning will most likely be in disarray.
 In fact, “studies suggest that a preoccupation with physical appearance based on sexualized norms disrupts mental capacity and cognitive function”.
 In other words, schools are hindering the very thing they set out to flourish.

 By implementing both heteronormative and prejudicial values, students of all genders suffer.
 Girls are deemed distractions, boys are reduced to animals, and everyone in between is not given the space to learn and express themselves freely.

 Dress codes tell students what they wear is representative of their value.
 If their clothing choice is not to the school’s standard, then the student is responsible for the consequences, right?
 Wrong.
 This way of thinking, no matter how PC you want to make it, is just another way of saying “you asked for it”.
 As if anybody would ever ask for this.
 And yet, this is the mindset being instilled in our youth.